| |

 disorder and conduct disorder are more easily recognizable to clinicians,

+and far more commonly diagnosed than bipolar disorder.
 A leading source of diagnostic confusion in childhood mania is

 its symptomatic overlap with attention deficit hyperactivity disorder